 If you enjoyed what you looked at during your first hour on the telescopes, we offer further guided time looking at other sights.
 You can expect to look at some of the fainter and deeper objects in the night sky and build upon the knowledge learned in the Visual course.

-Astrophotography - £35 per hour (1-3 hours depending on experience and objective) - All experience levels
+Astrophotography - NOT CURRENTLY AVAILABLE DUE TO COVID-19. £35 per hour (1-3 hours depending on experience and objective) - All experience levels

 Our fantastic observatory and state of the art astrophotography equipment provide the opportunity to photograph and take home an image of a deep sky object such as a galaxy or nebula - the ultimate astronomy holiday keepsake!
 Available to all experience levels, we aim to provide a package to suit everyone, whether you are a complete beginner or veteran in the field.